Jordan231111/CephDocumentation/WorkTrail.md

 ### Glossary

 - **Ceph:** A scalable, high-performance distributed storage system.
+- **VSCode:** Visual Studio Code, a popular source-code editor developed by Microsoft.
+- **Issue Tracker:** A tool used by software development teams to track tasks, bugs, and feature requests.
+- **Pull Request (PR):** A method of submitting contributions to a project, where the maintainer can review and merge changes.
+- **Reviewer:** A person responsible for reviewing code changes before they are merged into the main codebase.
 - **Ninja:** A build system focused on speed, designed to run builds as efficiently as possible.
 - **CMake:** An open-source, cross-platform family of tools designed to build, test, and package software.
 - **`ccache`:** A compiler cache that speeds up recompilation by caching previous compilations.